Meowrin/al-guides-temporary/Beginner General Guide.md

   * Limit Break: LB (all ships have 3 LB level: LB1, LB2 and LB3 or Max LB = MLB)
   * All vanguard ships EXCEPT Collab ships have a skill, that is unlocked and upgraded by Limit Breaking, called All-out Assault: AOA for short.
   * Blueprints: as there are many type of blueprints in the game, from PR ship blueprints to equipment blueprints, they are all collectively called BPs
-  * Research ships and blueprints are collectively called PR (prototype) so PR BPs generally refers to PR ship BP (the currency to enhance PR ships)
+  * Research ships and blueprints are collectively called PR (prototype) so PR BPs generally refers to PR ship BP (the currency to enhance PR ships) or PR gears to refer to gears only obtainable from research
   * Cognitive Chips (Mental Units): are often shorthanded to Chips or Cog Chips. ~~what I'd like to call Mindbreaker Juice~~
   * Upgrade Parts are generally called Plates instead, e.g Torp Plates instead of Torpedo Parts, AA Plates instead of Anti-Air Gun Part,  Aux Plates instead of General Parts.
 Why is General Parts called Aux Plates?
 Because Auxiliary Equipment, the 2 slots that all ships have (3 for ARs), are upgraded with General Parts so it becomes Aux Plates.
 </details>